jkkbuddika/kasun.portfolio/ml2/index.md

 Given that the splitting had been done prior to training the model, we can use the test data at the end to let the model do predictions and compare these predictions to real values.
 In theory this is what we eventually want to do with the trained model isn't it?
-Use the model on new data and make predictions.
-Note that this procedure is appropriate when the input data set is sufficiently large.
+Use the model on new data and make predictions. *Note that this procedure is appropriate when the input data set is sufficiently large*.
 In instances where there's no enough input data, model performance can be evaluated using an approach like *K-fold cross validation*.

 There is no optimal split.
 The final split percentage must be chosen based on the objectives of the project.
 Most commonly used percentages include 80:20 or 67:33 training to test split.
 An important point to make here is that we perform train-test splitting prior to feature scaling, which is the next step of data pre-processing.
 This is simply to avoid information leakage.
 In other words, if we perform feature scaling prior to splitting we influence test data with training data.
-This can make a poorly performing model a good one.
+This can make a poorly performing model look like a good one.
 We can use the `train_test_split` class of the `sklearn.model_selection` module to get this job done.
 In this example, let's perform a 80:20 split.
 See below.

 {{< admonition abstract "Train-test split" false >}}
 ```